 (b) Continuing review.
-The board may review the status of each disability benefit recipient once each year and may, in its sole discretion, require recipients, as a condition of continued payment of disability benefits, to submit physician's reports, submit to examinations, at the plan's expense, by physicians or other medical, psychological, vocational or rehabilitation professionals, or, if the recipient is a former general employee, submit copies of his/her annual federal income tax returns to substantiate continued disability benefit, submit proof of attempts to secure suitable gainful employment.
+The board may review the status of each disability benefit recipient once each year and may, in its sole discretion, require recipients, as a condition of continued payment of disability benefits, to submit physician's reports, submit to examinations, at the plan's expense, by physicians or other medical, psychological, vocational or rehabilitation professionals, or, if the recipient is a former general employee, submit copies of his/her annual federal income tax returns to substantiate continued disability, or if the recipient is a former general employee-receiving a nonservice-connected disability benefit, submit proof of attempts to secure suitable gainful employment.
 Should a general employee or a general employee disability recipient not submit copies of his or her annual federal income tax return after being requested to do so by the board, the board of trustees may, after notice to the general employee or a general employee disability recipient, suspend the disability benefit paid to such former general employee until such recipient has fully complied with the obligations of this section.